bugtamer/areca-backup/docs/developer/README.md

 # Areca Backup - Developer documentation

+It is not intended to be detailed and precise documentation, but rather to provide a general understanding of how it works, which helps reduce the time needed to learn how to maintain Areca.

 Only the linked topics have any level of documentation;
 the missing links are topics that could be documented.